 55. As noted above, we tentatively conclude that use of the AFC is not necessary to protect satellite receivers and that limits on radiated power will prevent interference to space station receivers from individual unlicensed devices.
-However, satellite interests have expressed concern that the cumulative energy from unlicensed operations will cause harmful aggregate interference to satellite space station receivers.127 In response, the Wi-Fi Alliance suggests that "[y]ears of operational experience in [the] U-NII-1 band confirm that those rules should be more than sufficient to protect the FSS uplink operations."128 To limit the potential for interference to non-geostationary satellite receivers, the U-NII-1 rules reduce the EIRP permitted above an elevation angle of 30 degrees from 36 dBm to 21 dBm.129 We https://www.cisco.com/c/en/us/td/docs/solutions/Enterprise/Borderless_Networks/Unified_Access/CMX/CMX_802 Fund.pdf.
+However, satellite interests have expressed concern that the cumulative energy from unlicensed operations will cause harmful aggregate interference to satellite space station receivers.
+In response, the Wi-Fi Alliance suggests that "[y]ears of operational experience in [the] U-NII-1 band confirm that those rules should be more than sufficient to protect the FSS uplink operations."
+To limit the potential for interference to non-geostationary satellite receivers, the U-NII-1 rules reduce the EIRP permitted above an elevation angle of 30 degrees from 36 dBm to 21 dBm.
+We note that Globalstar has recently filed a Petition for Notice of Inquiry regarding spectrum sharing between its satellite uplink operations and outdoor U-NII-1 devices.
+The Wi-Fi Alliance further suggests adopting an antenna pointing limitation similar to that employed by the fixed microwave services (antennas may not be aimed within 2 degrees of the geostationary orbit).